latolukasz/beeorm-doc/docs/guide/data_pools.md

 ## Local cache pool

-BeeORM provides simple and extremely fast in-memory key-value cache.
-Values are stored in local map using [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) algorithm to evict least recently used value in case cache is full.
+BeeORM offers a simple and extremely fast in-memory key-value cache for storing values.
+The cache uses the least recently used ([LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU))) algorithm to manage its size and automatically evicts the least frequently used values when it reaches capacity.

-Simply define pool name and cache size (maximum number of cached keys):
+To use the cache, you simply need to specify the pool name and the maximum number of cached keys:

 <code-group>
 <code-block title="in go">